javatarz/github-contribution-leaderboard/contributing.md

 This project and everyone participating in it is governed by the [GHCL Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [karun@japhet.in](mailto:karun@japhet.in).

 ## Contributing

+Every PR/commit on this repository will be run through a build pipeline to ensure all tests/lint checks pass.

+### Executing tests
+`pipenv run pytest`

+### Running lint checks
+`./lint.sh`

 ### Your first contribution
 Unsure where to begin contributing to GHCL?
 You can start by looking through these